ML-Enabled Deformable Matched Filters for Band-Limit Compensation in Free-Space Optics: Results

 The relationship between received optical power and EVM follows the expected inverse trend for both receiver architectures.
 At low optical powers (below -20~dBm), photon shot noise and thermal noise in the photodetector dominate the error budget, limiting the benefit of improved matched filtering.
 However, as optical power increases and signal-to-noise ratio improves, the ISI introduced by bandwidth limitation becomes the dominant impairment.
-In this regime (approximately -15~dBm to -8~dBm, denoted region A in Fig.~\ref{evm_4qam}), the deformable matched filter achieves maximum relative performance gains, with EVM improvements exceeding 50\% under moderate bandwidth limitations.
+In this regime (approximately -15~dBm to -8~dBm, denoted region A in Fig.~\ref{figure4}), the DMF achieves maximum relative performance gains, with EVM improvements exceeding 50\% under moderate bandwidth limitations.
 At high received powers (above -5~dBm), the performance of both receivers is stable.
-For $\omega_n=0.9$, the excess bandwidth of the conventional matched filters is sufficient to eliminate the ISI and no further performance is gained, due to the SNR ceiling of the system.
-Similar improvements are seen for 16-QAM but not shown due to space constraints.
+For $\omega_n=0.9$, the excess bandwidth of the CMF is sufficient to eliminate the ISI and no further performance is gained, due to the SNR ceiling of the system.
+To provide a reference point in terms of bit error rate (BER), the well-known EVM-to-BER relationship for $M$-QAM \cite{shafik2006evm} has been applied to the reported results.
+At $\omega_n=0.70$ and -8.5~dBm, the CMF achieves an EVM of 36.5\% corresponding to an estimated BER of $3.1\times 10^{-3}$, while the DMF achieves an EVM of 19.8\%, which corresponds to an estimated BER of $2.2\times 10^{-7}$, a reduction of more than four orders of magnitude.
+At $\omega_n=0.75$ and -12.5~dBm, the CMF achieves an EVM of 28.6\% (estimated BER $2.3 \times 10^{-4}$) compared to 19.2\% for the DMF (estimated BER $9.3 \times 10^{-8}$), an approximate reduction of three orders of magnitude.
+At $\omega_n=0.90$ both methods produce identical EVM and BER at all power levels tested, confirming complete graceful degradation to the CMF when bandwidth limitation is mild.

+Fig.~\ref{figure5} shows EVM performance for (a) 16-QAM (results are limited to $\omega_n \geq 0.75$ for 16-QAM due to the SNR ceiling of the testbed) and (b) the cross-modulation generalisation result, in which a model trained on 16-QAM is applied to 4-QAM symbols without retraining.
+In both cases the DMF consistently outperforms the CMF, confirming that the performance improvements generalise to higher-order modulation formats.
+The slight EVM degradation observed in the cross-modulation case is consistent with the waveform-based feature set being modulation-format agnostic in principle but not perfectly so in practice, as the training distribution differs from the test distribution.